K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Introduction

-\emph{\textbf{Inference.}} The test data are acquired using a VD undersampling mask that covers the entire \emph{k}-space, with the same VD statistics as during training.
+Unlike the training data, which consist of bands, the \emph{test data} are acquired using a VD undersampling mask that covers the entire \emph{k}-space (Figure \ref{fig:flowchart}c).
+The VD statistics of the test data are the same as those of the VD undersampling applied during training.
 Inference is done using the pre-trained network without any re-training.
-Note that even though the network was trained using limited-resolution examples (\emph{k}-space bands), during test time it must generalize to high-resolution reconstructions.
-This work aims to show that the proposed k-band framework enables this test-time generalization.
+This work aims to show that networks trained using only limited-resolution examples, i.e. \emph{k}-space bands, can generalize to high-resolution reconstructions at inference.